Rohan29032001/QMLHEP2024_tasks_Rohan/README.md

 ### Summary of Results obtained:
 The metrics used here are calculated on the test set.
 The GNNs were trained with 2 layers only.
+The saved models have also been uploaded.

 - Task 2, GAT based GNN:
     - Dataset: Quark and Gluon jets